sdttttt/ressu/README.md

 *Of course, it's free.*

-> Our primary target is the Windows platform and then the Linux platform.
+> Ressu primary target is the Windows platform and then the Linux platform.

 ## Build